Future of Accounting

 Between agonizing over closing a month or getting financial reports ready before a presentation, accountants have several reasons for working overtime.
 As one study suggests, 47% of accountants end up taking work home every week, and 25% work overtime every day.
-This includes time spent on tasks such as employee expense management, which takes up to eight days or more to process.
+It includes time spent on tasks such as employee expense management, which takes up to eight days or more to process.
 Automation can help save 69% of that time.
 It’s why more CFOs are turning to technology.
-With the right tools, accounting staff accomplish more tasks in a lot less time.
+With the right tools, accounting staff accomplishes more tasks in a lot less time.
 Here are some practices that businesses can implement to reduce overtime and support finance leaders in designing a hybrid office:

 Hybrid working isn’t going away.
 The past year proved that remote working isn’t as inefficient as previously thought – in fact, it is the best way forward.
 If you’re ready to take advantage of the benefits of AP automation, read our guide on How to Build a Case for AP Automation.

 In the hybrid world, finance professionals are at the table when it comes to strategy and decision-making.
 They are thinking ahead and reporting on past numbers, and using financial expertise to recommend how their business can become more competitive and prepare for the future.